zer0cache/matic-docs/docs/zkEVM/zkProver/keccakf-sm.md

 The KECCAK-F State Machine is one of the secondary zkProver state machines.
 It computes message string hashes and validates the accuracy of those computations upon the request of Main SM.

-Although the architecture of the original KECCAK hash function is simple, the KECCAK-F SM is not a state machine or a simple automated version of the cryptographic hash function.
+Although the architecture of the original KECCAK hash function is simple, the KECCAK-F SM is not just a state machine or a simple automated version of the cryptographic hash function.

 First, a gates state machine is used to implement the KECCAK-F SM.
 A binary circuit that operates on a bit-by-bit basis.